tarantool/doc/doc/contributing/contributing.rst

 There are several ways to improve the documentation:

 * **The easiest one** is to leave your comment on the web documentation page.
+  To use the built-in feedback form, select the text that you want to comment on, press :kbd:`Ctrl+Enter`, type your comment in the pop-up window, and click :guilable:`Submit`.
-  To use the built-in feedback form, just click the red button in the bottom right corner of the page and fill in the comment field.
-You can point out an error, provide feedback on the current article, or suggest changes.
+  On mobile screens, an :guilabel:`Error?` button appears at the bottom of the screen, which opens the same pop-up window.
+  `You can point out an error,
+  provide feedback on the current article, or suggest changes.
   We review each comment and work with it.
 * **Advanced**: All Tarantool documentation tasks can be found in the